Indian Super League: Continental qualification

+As of 2024, Indian Super League clubs can qualify for the AFC Champions League Two, the second tier AFC club competition, through their performance in the league.
+Previously ISL league winners had the opportunity to qualify for the top tier AFC club competition, the AFC Champions League but following the revamp of AFC club competitions, India lost the right to qualify for the top tier AFC Champions League Elite.
+Starting from the 2023–24 season, the ISL Champions will qualify to the group stage of AFC Champions League Two.
+Mohun Bagan will represent India in the 2024–25 AFC Champions League Two as the 2023–24 ISL Champions.

-Indian Super League teams can qualify for the top Asian club competitions – the AFC Champions League and AFC Cup – through their performance in the league.
-Before the 2017–18 season, the league was not recognised officially by the Asian Football Confederation (AFC), the governing body for football in Asia, so for the first three seasons no ISL team was eligible to participate in Asian competition.
+Before the 2017–18 season, the league was not recognized by the Asian Football Confederation (AFC), the governing body for football in Asia, so for the first three seasons no ISL team was eligible to participate in Asian competition.
 However, in June 2017, it was announced that the AFC, along with FIFA, would recognise the Indian Super League and allow clubs to participate in the AFC Cup starting in 2019.

-Bengaluru became the first Indian Super League club to play in Asian competition when they participated in the 2018 AFC Cup.
+Bengaluru became the first Indian Super League club to participate in Asian competition when they participated in the 2018 AFC Cup.
 The club qualified while still an I-League club and through winning the Federation Cup in 2017 but participated in the tournament as an ISL team after entering the league before the 2017–18 season.
 In March 2018, Chennaiyin became the first ISL side to qualify for the AFC Cup directly through the league.
 They qualified for the 2019 edition after winning the 2018 ISL final.

-In October 2019, it was announced that the AFC had approved the proposed roadmap from the All India Football Federation, which includes allowing the Indian Super League champion to qualify for the AFC Champions League qualifiers.
+In October 2019, it was announced that the AFC had approved the proposed roadmap from the AIFF, which includes allowing the Indian Super League champion to qualify for the AFC Champions League qualifiers.
 A couple months later, in December 2019, it was officially announced by the AFC that they would be expanding the Champions League group stage from 32 teams to 40 and that the Indian Super League premier shall qualify directly for the group stage from the 2021 edition onwards.
-In total 3 spots in AFC club competitions are awarded to India based on the AFC Club Competitions Ranking, including one for the winner of the Indian Super League Final in the AFC Cup qualifying play-offs and one for the champions of I-League, the other top-tier league, in the AFC Cup group stage.
+In total 3 spots in AFC club competitions are awarded to India based on the AFC club competitions ranking, including one for the winner of the Indian Super League Final in the AFC Cup qualifying play-offs and one for the champions of I-League, the other top-tier league, in the AFC Cup group stage.
 In February 2020, Goa became the first ISL club to qualify for the Champions League after they became the ISL Premiers of 2019–20.
-Since 2022–23 season, I-League ceased to be a top-tier league, hence the AFC Cup group stage spot is now awarded to the winners of Super Cup.
+From the 2022–23 season has I-League ceased to be a top-tier league; hence, the AFC Cup group stage berth is now awarded to the winners of the Super Cup.
+Starting in 2024, the winners of the Super Cup will qualify for the AFC Champions League Two preliminary stage following the revamp of the AFC club competitions.